yairm210/Ubuntu-installation/README.md

 Tried a couple of 3d games and yikes.
 Hardly moving.
 So let's try and make it work?

 Doing a risky move - I installed the Nvidia drivers like last time, but I ALSO removed the 'nomodeset' grub parameter, since [nvidia recommended it](https://forums.developer.nvidia.com/t/black-screen-after-install-of-nvidia-driver-ubuntu/109312/20), AND the 'quiet' parameter as recommended by [this guy](https://forums.developer.nvidia.com/t/possible-solution-for-black-screen-ubuntu-and-latest-460-driver/179850).
 Lets see!

+OKAY.
+So, what sheband caused a flashy screen like the initial install, and THAT we solved with a `nomodeset`.
+So I tried the same thing now, and halleluja, everything seems to work!

+Grub line now looks like:

+> GRUB_CMDLINE_LINUX_DEFAULT="splash nomodeset"

+So just without the quiet.

+nvidia-driver-470 is in use.